 Orange Connect

-Orange Connect offers a streamlined JavaScript library designed to facilitate the integration of Orange Wallet functionalities into decentralized applications (DAPPS).
+Orange Connect offers a streamlined JavaScript library designed to facilitate the integration of Orange Wallet functionalities into applications.
 It enables the retrieval of wallet addresses from users, as well as the initiation of transaction signings and message signatures.

-This guide outlines the fundamental operations you can perform with Orange Connect, including:
+This introductory guide outlines the fundamental operations you can perform with Orange Connect, including:

 Acquiring wallet address(es) from users